gecitemre/minesweeper_ai/README.md

 2 - Choose a field.
 3 - Run "bot.py" (No other windows must not be on top of the minefield).
 4 - The program needs the coordinates of the field in order to run.
 You should specify a top_left coordinate and a bottom_right coordinate.
 The field should lay inside these two corners.
 The area between these two corners can be greater than the field, but not smaller.
 To specify these coordinates, drag your mouse to the top left of the field and send an enter using standart input.
 After doing the same for the bottom right, the program will start running.
 Enjoy!

+WARNING:
+-In case the program gets out of control, press ctrl+alt+delete.
+Program will halt itself.